Identity Design, Information Design

 Jewelry Design, Speculative Design

-Push x Pull is a ring that simulates the dynamic between two people in an early stage of a flirty relationship.
+Push x Pull is a ring that simulates the interpersonal dynamic in a fresh relationship.
 The balancing act of being too close (and being perceived as "clingy") or being too far apart (and risk letting the chemistry fade) is mimicked through the interaction of wearers.
-When too close, the gemstones within the intertwined structure stab the wearer’s fingers.
-When too far apart, the wearers risk drag each other around.
-The ring forces the wearers to communicate in order to participate and understand one another.
+When too close, the inverted gemstones within the intertwined structure stab the wearer’s fingers.
+When too far apart, the wearers risk dragging each other around.
+The ring forces the wearers to communicate in order to participate and engage with one another.

 UI/UX, User Research